 Shadow Governing Board

-Patricia Metham – Chair and Local Authority Representative
+Patricia Metham – Interim Chair and Co-opted Governor

 After 20 years as a teacher and subject leader (English & Drama), I became headteacher in 1986 of a small school in West Sussex.
 Five years later, I moved to be head of a large all-through school in Ashford, Kent, and from there to be Head of Roedean School in Brighton.
 While at Ashford and Roedean, I was on various national education committees.
 From Roedean, I moved, with my husband, to Thailand as Principal of a large, three-campus international school, teaching the English National Curriculum and the International Baccalaureate.
 While in Thailand, I was Special Adviser to the Thai government on working with gifted and talented pupils.
 When I returned to England in 2005, I became one of Her Majesty’s Inspectors of Schools and from 2012 to 2014 was Ofsted’s national lead for English and literacy.
 Since 2014 I have been an independent education consultant, working largely with schools in East Sussex.